 There is something so delicious about a dense pound cake.
-If you agree, I know you will really love this Lemon Kamut Pound Cake.
-Made with Kamut flour, and ancient grain, this is a healthier option.
+If you agree, I know you will love this Lemon Kamut Pound Cake.
+Made with Kamut flour, and ancient grain, this is a whole-grain option.

 If you like using Kamut flour, let me suggest a few other recipes you will like.
 Kamut Pasta and Kamut tortillas are both really great recipes.
 Or if you are looking for a baking project, what about Kamut blueberry muffins?
 This Kamut sourdough pizza recipe is also a really good one!